cloudogu/ecosystem/docs/gui/administrative_notes_en.md

 A newly created user has no groups assigned to him.
 Basically, there are always two groups available which can be assigned to a user.
 The "cesManager" group and the "cesAdmin" group.
 Furthermore further groups can be added in the user management under the tab "Groups" and assigned to the users. be assigned to the users.
 These groups are transferred to the individual Dogus and can be authorized there.

+Further information on rights management can be found [here](https://docs.cloudogu.com/en/usermanual/usermgt/documentation/#permission-concept-in-the-cloudogu-ecosystem).

 #### cesManager group
 A user in the cesManager group has access to the Administrative Dogus, such as the Backup & Restore Dogu.

 #### cesAdmin Group
 The name of this group is selected during CES setup and therefore may vary.
-In the following sections, for simplicity simplification, it is assumed that this group is always named "cesAdmin".
 Users in this group get all administrative administrative permissions in all dogus.

 ## Common problems